SimonGAndrews/MyEspruinoTester/docs/v4_metadata.md

 Files that are not present are simply skipped, keeping the entry-level experience lightweight.
 The loader reads each file once, infers its destination branch from the filename, and merges the resulting objects (board → fixture → cli) before moving on to suite metadata.
 No additional overlay files are supported in v4; board authors should express all defaults inside these typed documents.

 ### 4.3 Suite Layer

+Suites live under `tests/`, optionally nested within descriptive grouping directories.
+For example `tests/wifi/core/wifi-station/` or `tests/demo/flash-storage/`.
+When referenced from a board profile or the CLI, omit the leading `tests/` and use the relative path (e.g. `wifi/core/wifi-station`).
+The final directory name is treated as the suite identifier; intermediate segments are purely organisational and have no semantic meaning in the merge pipeline.
+Harness discovery walks the tree depth-first, so the execution order is determined by `testConfig.json` plus deterministic file discovery within each suite.
+The runner executes suites in the order they are supplied on the harness CLI (after board defaults when `--suites` is omitted).

 Suites narrow the run session to a functional set of tests.
-Each suite may ship a `tests/<target>/<suite>/testConfig.json` with the schema below:
+Each suite is addressed by its path relative to `tests/` (for example `demo/flash-storage` or `wifi/core/wifi-station`).
+Each such directory may ship a `testConfig.json` with the schema below:

 ```json
 {